SurceBeats/PYLedX/README.md

           sudo systemctl stop minitower_moodlight.service

-5. Test the pyledx.py script by running sudo python3 pyledx.py -c --white
+5. Test the pyledx.py script by running the following command

+          sudo python3 pyledx.py -c --test
-6. Confirm it's working
+7. Confirm it's working
-7. Find a color option which suits your needs by looking at the help dialog by typing
+8. Find a color option which suits your needs by looking at the help dialog by typing

           sudo python3 pyledx.py -h

           *Make sure you've stopped the minitower_moodlight.service before playing with the script or it may throw buggy results in the leds and could eventually freeze or hang them until next restart, if you've experienced this issue then reboot and start again
-8. Modify the ExecStart from service minitower_moodlight.service
+9. Modify the ExecStart from service minitower_moodlight.service

           sudo nano /lib/systemd/system/minitower_moodlight.service
-9. Comment the line ExecStart=sudo /usr/bin/moodlight & with an # before ExecStart, like this #ExecStart
+10. Comment the line ExecStart=sudo /usr/bin/moodlight & with an # before ExecStart, like this #ExecStart
-10. Add the following ExecStart instead
+11. Add the following ExecStart instead

           ExecStart=/bin/bash -c '/usr/bin/python3 /home/surce/pyledx.py &'
-11. Enable minitower_moodlight.service by using the following command
+12. Enable minitower_moodlight.service by using the following command

           sudo systemctl enable minitower_moodlight.service
-12. Reboot to confirm it's working and enjoy!
+13. Reboot to confirm it's working and enjoy!

 * You can also play with ExecStart by using: